 There are three categories of parking lot on the map:

-- parking lots on the Miami F1 campus
+- Parking lots on the Miami F1 campus (blue pins)

-- off-campus lots that you have to walk from
+- Off-campus lots that you have to walk from (red pins)

-- off-campus lots that offer a complimentary shuttle service
+- Off-campus lots that offer a complimentary shuttle service (yellow pins)

 - Lot 1 – Gate 1